BarisAlbayrakIEEE/StructuralAnalysis/README.md

 3. use one of C++, rust and java.

 The 1st solution is not a choice due to the reasons already been discussed but I want to add one more point.
-Later I will review the DCG in detail and select functionally persistent DCG to manage the memory.
+Later, I will review the DAG in detail and select functionally persistent DAG to manage the memory.
 The persistent solution would require frequent copy operations for which the heap memory usage is a significant problem.
-Every action of the user may take considarable time for large DCGs if the data is spread out of the heap memory.
+Every action of the user may take considarable time for large DAGs if the data is spread out of the heap memory.

 I will eliminate the 2nd solution as its no better than the 3rd one.
 I also eliminate the rust solution as I dont have any experience with the rust development.
 Hence, there remains only C++ and java solutions.

-In order for the DCG to manage the memory it must store the whole data.
+In order for the DAG to manage the memory it must store the whole data.
-The objects need to be contained by the DCG in contiguous allocations.
+The objects need to be contained by the DAG in contiguous allocations.
 C++ provides variadic templates for varying type lists.
 Java handles the problem applying the type erasure which loses the compile-time static definition capability.

-C++ solution for the DCG would look like:
+C++ solution for the DAG would look like:

 ```
 template<typename...
 Ts>
-class DCG {
+class DAG {
   private:
     std::tuple<std::vector<Ts>...> _type_containers;
   ...